misawsneto/wordrails/war/src/main/webapp/bower_components/angular-redactor/README.md

 Important Changes
 --------------

-There is an additional file (angular-redactor-2) for Redactor II.
 As of version 1.1.0, there is an additional file (angular-redactor-9.x) has been added to accommodate the the 9.x version of redactor, the angular-redactor.js will support the latest version of redactor.